-The Nativity Fast (often referred as Advent in the West) began on Sunday, November 15th, and lasts through the Divine Liturgy of Christmas Day.
+The Nativity Fast (often referred as Advent in the West) begins on Tuesday, November 15th, and lasts through the Divine Liturgy of Christmas Day.
 This is one of the four fasting seasons during the year.

 During this time, Orthodox Christians fast and pray in preparation for the Feast.
 According to the Tradition of the Church, we observe this Fast by abstaining from meat (including poultry and eggs), dairy, olive oil and wine.
 On Wednesdays and Fridays, we also abstain from fish.